rjmk/church-these/README.md

 ## Vibe

 I've not curried the functions which has reduce ability for pointfree.
-There's no check that you always pass in all three reducing functions, though I considered one.
+There's no check that you always pass in all three reducing functions.
+It might make sense to add one, but I'm erring on the side of bare bones

 ## TODO